-Submission of certain documents can be refused, e.g. if they concern matters of family life, if submission would infringe obligations of honour, if submission would put the party or a third person to shame or result in criminal prosecution, if submission would infringe a statutory secrecy obligation (e.g. attorney-client privilege), or for other reasons which justify the non-submission (e.g. business secrets).
+Submission of certain documents can be refused, e.g. if they concern matters of family life, if submission would infringe obligations of honour, if submission would put the party or a third person to shame or result in criminal prosecution, if submission would infringe a statutory secrecy obligation (e.g. attorney-client privilege), or for other reasons which justify the non-submission.